Jazz Chisholm Player Props: Marlins vs. Cubs

-After going 2-for-4 in his most recent game, Jazz Chisholm and the Miami Marlins take on the Chicago Cubs (who will start Caleb Kilian) at 4:05 PM ET on Saturday.
+The Miami Marlins and Jazz Chisholm, who went 3-for-4 with a double and two RBI last time out, take on Justin Steele and the Chicago Cubs at LoanDepot park, Sunday at 12:05 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Cubs.
+He racked up three hits (going 3-for-4 with a double and two RBI) in his most recent appearance against the Cubs.

 Jazz Chisholm Game Info & Props vs. the Cubs